AntoLC/laravel_test/readme.md

 +--------+-----------+---------------------------------+-------------------+-----------------------------------------------------+------------+
 ```

 ## Time up...
-With more time I would have done:
+With more time I would have made:

 ```
 /menus/{menu}/layers/{layer}